betaflight/betaflight.com/docs/wiki/guides/archive/DSHOT-ESC-Protocol-3-1.md

 ### Originally Posted by airmaxx23

-I recently finished building a new quad with the BFF3 controller and Armattan 20a ESCs with d-shot 300 enabled.
+I recently finished building a new quad with the BFF3 controller and Armattan 20a ESCs with DShot 300 enabled.
 The first thing I've noticed is that the ESCs tones are out of sync when I plug a battery in and I'm having a flip/roll of death once in a while.
 What should I check first?

 #### Answer from AILERON8

 I've been reloading the BLHeli configurator and reflashing the ESCs, then setting the ESCs to MS, syncing my FC/ESC loop, and calibrating.
 Then I've been going back to DShot and setting things up normally.
 Don't ask me why or how it works, but I've had to do this on more than one occasion now or I get a distant ESC song or two playing out of sequence in the background like you have now.
 This worked each time, but not saying it will work for you with certainty.

-### Does Dshot work on other models besides the Quad-X, like hex and tri-copters?
+### Does DShot work on other models besides the Quad-X, like hex and tri-copters?

 They should surely work if the FC was designed for them.
 You will need to re-map a motor to a Servo for a Tri-copter.
 See the SERVO_TILT wiki page for help.
 There is also info for Tri-copter setup on the MOTOLAB page.

-### It all start with the Dshot thread (link above):
+### It all start with the DShot thread (link above):

 The information posted herein is all provided on an AS-IS basis.
 It has been derived from posts on this forum (RCGroups/Boris' Betaflight, FC, DSHOT and ESC threads), and direct correspondences with users.